 Boiler cover restrictions

-There might be a limit on the number of claims you can make in a year and a limit on the time that is spent trying to fix a problem.
+There might be a limit on the number of claims you can make in a year and a limit on the time that's spent trying to fix a problem.

 It’s also likely that you’ll have to wait before you make a claim.
 For example, you might not be covered if your boiler breaks down within 30 days of getting a policy.

 Older boilers and different types of boiler might not be covered, so check with your provider before signing up for a policy.
-You may be able to arrange cover for the specific type of boiler you have, for example, specialist cover for an oil or electric boiler.
+You may be able to arrange cover for the specific type of boiler you have, for example, an oil or electric boiler.